open-voice-interoperability/implementation-examples/websockets/README.md

 # Demonstration of using websockets to do server-side speech recognition and TTS
 The client is a web browser, the primary server is a websocket server, and the secondary server is an HTTP server.
 ASR and TTS are performed on the websocket server.
 There is no need for the browser to have any speech capabilities.
-Right now the browser must be able to record PCM-formatted audio (Chrome on Windows and Mac, Edge on Windows but not Firefox on Windows or Safari on Mac), but I believe this can be addressed by converting the audio on the server.
+Right now the browser must be able to record PCM-formatted audio (Chrome on Windows and Mac, Edge on Windows but not Firefox on Windows or Safari on MacOS), but I believe this can be addressed by converting the audio to PCM on the server, although I haven't tried doing that.
 ASR is done locally on this server by the OpenAI Whisper speech recognizer.
 Currently TTS is done in the cloud.
-This could be used for the channeling pattern.
+This setup could be used for the channeling pattern.
+To run, open two terminal windows.
+Start the websocket server ("python websocketServer.py") in one window (assuming your "python" command starts Python 3).
+Start the secondary server in the other terminal window ("python secondaryAssistantHTTP.py".
+Finally, open "sendAudioToServer" in a Chrome browser on a Windows PC or Mac or an Edge browser on Windows.

 ## Client-side code (HTML/Javascript):
 ### sendAudioToServer.html